 The handling, storage and securing of tools and materials in and around work areas is of the utmost importance in insuring a safe workplace.
+Since most of our materials are hauled by labor, many of the sections of WAC 296-880.

-When transporting material and its storage, the following guidelines must be followed to the letter.
+However, when transporting material and its storage, the guidelines of the WAC must be followed to the letter.